killermann/facilitator-cards/content/blog/come-brain-jam-on-gather.town.md

 draft = true
 facebook_discussion = ""
 featured_image = "/img/blog/screen-shot-2021-01-14-at-12-07pm-1.png"
-images = []
+images = ["/img/blog/gather-room.jpg"]
-keywords = ["facilitator tools", "facilitation tools", "online facilitation", "digital facilitation", "virtual facilitation"] photo_cred = "" title = "Come Brain Jam on Gather.Town "
+keywords = ["remote learning", "gather.town", "facilitator", "facilitation", "facilitator tools", "facilitation tools", "online facilitation", "digital facilitation", "virtual facilitation"] photo_cred = "" title = "Come Brain Jam on Gather.Town "

 +++
 Join us for our first Brain Jams of 2021!

-Brain Jams are Facilitator Cards community events where we bring together facilitators from across our community to explore and crowdsource creative ways to use new tools and technologies to enhance our facilitation.
+Brain Jams are free Facilitator Cards events where we bring together facilitators from across our community to explore and crowdsource creative ways to use new tools and technologies to enhance our facilitation.

 This round we’ll be exploring [Gather.town,](https://gather.town/) a proximity-based video chat platform, and how we might use it to open up new possibilities in our facilitations.
 The Brain Jams will take place Feb 3rd at 2pm Los Angeles (5pm New York, 9am Feb 4th Sydney) and Feb 4th at 9am Los Angeles (12pm New York, 5pm London) and you can [RSVP here](https://hues.typeform.com/to/JsdzcHFy).